Insomniac1985/gamelist/README.md

 Gamelist is a personal game backlog, preorder, price, trophy, achievement, and physical collection tracker.
 It runs as a self-hosted static frontend served by a Cloudflare Worker, with saved data stored in Cloudflare KV.

-The setup is simple, it will take you under an hour to fully set up with the required steps.
-If you want to also have all the extras, it will be just under 2 hours total to fully set up the rest.
-But, then adding your games is a whole other story...
-Enjoy keeping track of your games, plan your next playthroughs, and more than anything, enjoy the hobby!

 The app has two connected pages:

 - <img src="assets/Icon.png" alt="Gamelist" width="18" align="center"> `/` for the main game backlog, preorder, release, and completion status tracker.